 Additionally, American Seafoods is a founding member of the Pollock Conservation Cooperative and the Pacific Whiting Conservation Cooperative.
 Together with other harvesting companies, we work to improve our fisheries.

-In addition to fostering a sustainable fishery, RFM certification enhances our customers’ ability to trace our seafood products all the way back to the harvest vessel and date.
+In addition to fostering a sustainable fishery, MSC and RFM certifications enhances our customers’ ability to trace our seafood products all the way back to the harvest vessel and date.